-Erik Erikson’s famous theory explains 8 stages of learning and development that Your Baby will go through.
-During the first three stages (age 0-5), your baby’s brain is developing the most, and you play the biggest part in forming Your Baby ’s personality.
+Erik Erikson’s famous theory explains 8 stages of learning and development that Your Child will go through.
+During the first three stages (age 0-5), your baby’s brain is developing the most, and you play the biggest part in forming Your Child ’s personality.

 Here are the 8 stages of learning and development, according to Erikson’s theory:

 1) Basic Trust vs. Mistrust, Infancy (1-2 years)

 As infants, we ask ourselves if we can trust the world, and we wonder if it’s safe.
 We learn that if we can trust someone now, we can also trust others in the future.
 If we experience fear, we develop doubt and mistrust.
 The key to our development is our mother.

 2) Autonomy vs. Shame & Doubt, Early childhood (2-4 years)

 In our early childhood, we experience ourselves and discover our body.
 We ask: is it okay to be me?
 If we are allowed to discover ourselves, then we develop self-confidence.
 If we are not, we can develop shame and self-doubt.
 Both parents now play a major role.

 3) Initiative vs. Guilt, Preschool Age (4-5 years)